Top 5 Trends in Product Design

 It’s no secret that there is a tendency towards a globalized world.
 To achieve scale economies, companies need to leverage their product development investments by delivering their products to every available market.

-When we talk about manufacturing, the fact that companies do mass production in factories located in developing countries is already old news.
-But global cooperation in product design is not only a new trend, but a very productive one.
-With the constant pressure for innovation that the market is putting on companies, globalization can help meet the demands for quality and aesthetic innovation through collaboration, and optimized use of resources.
+When talking about manufacturing, the fact that companies perform mass production in factories located in developing countries is already old news.
+Global cooperation in product design is not only a new trend but a very productive one.
+With the constant pressure for innovation that the market is putting on companies, globalization can help meet the demands for quality and aesthetic innovation through collaboration and optimized use of resources.

 4. Engineering Simulation

-Talking about “better-faster-cheaper”, engineering simulation plays a vital role in achieving this goal in product development.
-Simulation / Computer-aided engineering is being used and increasingly adopted by companies from multiple industries – automotive, aerospace, consumer goods, energy, HVAC, heavy equipment, machinery and more.
+“Better-faster-cheaper” is the modern catch phrase and engineering simulation plays a vital role in achieving this goal in product development.
+Computer-aided engineering (CAE) is being used and increasingly adopted by companies from multiple industries—automotive, aerospace, consumer goods, electronics, energy, HVAC, construction, and heavy equipment.

-Enabling you to virtually test, analyse, and optimise your product early in the design process by using numerical analysis, CAE saves time and money and helps you significantly improve the end product.
+This technology enables the user to virtually test, analyze, and optimise products early in the design process by using numerical analysis.
+CAE saves both time and money while helping improve the end product significantly.

-Cloud computing allows people to access applications through the internet, as the alternative to downloading and installing them on their physical computer or server.
+Cloud computing allows people to access applications through the Internet, as the alternative to downloading and installing the applications on their physical computers or servers.

-Cloud-based services offer flexibility, automatic updates, enhanced collaboration, time and cost savings, minimal upfront investment and many other benefits.
+Cloud-based services offer flexibility, automatic updates, enhanced collaboration, time and cost savings, and minimal upfront investments.

-When talking about cloud, Software as a Service (SaaS) — described as the online delivery of a program suite — also needs mentioning.
-SaaS proposes this concept: rather than buying a license for an application, you can rent it only for what you need while it’s being hosted on the developer’s servers; this relationship gives the company more flexibility and less overhead in maintaining the application, and can save an upfront investment of $60 000 +, as it is in the case of simulation/ CAE solutions.
+Software as a Service (SaaS), described as the online delivery of a program suite, also needs mentioning.
+SaaS proposes this concept: rather than buying a license for an application, one can rent it only for what is needed, while being hosted on the developer’s servers.
+This relationship affords the company more flexibility, reduces maintenance overheads, and can save an upfront investment of more than $40,000, as in the case of the SimScale simulation platform.

 Want to learn more?
 Download this free white paper: How to Optimize HVAC Systems Designs with CFD